The Echo Bazaar

 Where consciousness is currency and authenticity is a lie you tell yourself

-You enter through a storm drain.
-The Bazaar occupies the filtration galleries of a pre-Cascade water treatment facility beneath the Sector 4-5 border.
+The Echo Bazaar occupies the filtration galleries of a pre-Cascade water treatment facility beneath the Sector 4-5 border.
 Its original function was filtering water for half a million people.
 Its current function is filtering consciousness for anyone who can pay.

 The Throat

-Entrance Corridor — 40 metersThe approach is deliberately unlit.
-Forty meters of darkness that serves as both security checkpoint and psychological filter.
-Sensors embedded in the walls detect Nexus tracking signatures and corporate surveillance hardware.
-If you're carrying heat, you don't make it past The Throat.
-The darkness isn't negligence — it's policy.
+Entrance Corridor â 40 metersDeliberately unlit.
+Forty meters of darkness that functions as both security checkpoint and psychological filter.
+Sensors embedded in the walls detect Nexus tracking signatures and corporate surveillance hardware â anyone carrying active broadcast equipment receives a disorienting subsonic pulse before they reach the first gallery.
+The darkness isn't negligence.
+It's policy.

 Gallery One: The Commons

-General Recordings — 2 to 50 creditsThe widest gallery, where casual buyers browse general-purpose recordings.
+General Recordings â 2 to 50 creditsThe widest gallery.
+Casual buyers, volume vendors, bulk data.
 Vacation memories from before the Cascade.
 Skill recordings of dubious quality.
 Emotional experiences sold by the desperate.
-This is where newcomers start — low stakes, low prices, low risk.
-The vendors here are approachable, the merchandise is mostly harmless, and the worst thing you'll buy is a corrupted sunset.
+Low stakes, low prices, low risk.
+The worst thing you'll buy here is a corrupted sunset.

 Gallery Two: Collector's Row

-Premium Recordings — 50 to 10,000 creditsThe serious market.
-The Echo Thief's booth sits at the center — the anchor tenant around which the rest of the gallery orbits.
-Here you find pre-Cascade originals with unverifiable provenance, Authenticity Market rejects, creative experiences from artists who never consented to the recording, and the truly exotic: Dispersed-contaminated recordings that carry fragments of something inhuman.
+Premium Recordings â 50 to 10,000 creditsThe serious market.
+The Echo Thief's booth sits at the central alcove â the anchor around which the rest of the gallery orbits.
+Pre-Cascade originals with unverifiable provenance.
+Creative experiences from artists who never consented to the recording.
+Dispersed-contaminated recordings that carry fragments of something that was never human.

 Gallery Three: The Whisper Gallery

-Restricted Access — 500-credit entry feeYou pay five hundred credits just to enter.
-What's sold here doesn't have a polite name.
-Fragment carrier data — recordings from people who've been touched by ORACLE remnants.
-Integration recordings that blur the line between human experience and machine consciousness.
-Content so dangerous that possessing it is a crime in every corporate jurisdiction.
-The vendors here don't advertise.
+Restricted Access â 500-credit entry feeYou pay five hundred credits to enter.
+What's sold here doesn't have a polite name: fragment carrier data, ORACLE integration recordings that blur the line between human experience and machine consciousness, content whose possession is a crime in every corporate jurisdiction.
+The vendors don't advertise.
 They don't negotiate.
 You know what you want, or you leave.

 The Well

-Social Hub — galleries' convergence pointWhere the three galleries meet, a natural amphitheater in the old facility's central filtration chamber.
-Pen runs a stimulant drink stall here — the de facto center of Bazaar social life.
-This is where deals are struck, reputations are made, and the Bazaar's informal rating system operates through the simple language of Pen's drink recommendations.
+Social Hub â galleries' convergence pointWhere the three galleries meet: the old facility's central filtration chamber, dry and worn smooth by twelve years of elbows and cups.
+Pen runs a stimulant drink stall here.
+This is where deals are struck, disputes are settled, and the Bazaar's informal rating system operates through the simple language of drink recommendations.
+It smells of chemical warmth and ozone and the particular sharpness of multiple neural interfaces running at high capacity in close quarters.

-Mass-market experiences, skill recordings, emotional snapshots
+Anonymous experiences, skill recordings, emotional snapshots from people who needed money

-Artist recordings, unique perspectives, rare emotional states
+Artist recordings, unique perspectives, rare emotional states â the person may not know they were recorded

-Recordings from before the world broke — increasingly rare, increasingly valuable
+Recordings from before the world broke â recovered from the Dead Internet, increasingly rare

-ORACLE integration recordings — the most illegal, most sought-after merchandise
+ORACLE integration experiences â the most illegal, most sought-after merchandise in the Sprawl

 Pen's Rating System